 The system works well for both small and large buildings.
-Due to beneficial temperature levels in the hydronic system of HVAC, the heat pump system performance will increase.
+Due to beneficial temperature levels in the hydronic system of the HVAC, the heat pump system performance is optimal.
 The more efficient the building envelope is, the more efficient the LowEx system will be.
-With lower demand, the lower temperature difference between the emitter and the room can be, thus increasing the heat pump performance.
+With lower indoor space heating/cooling demand, the temperature difference between the emitter and the room can be decreased, thus decreasing the temperature span between the heat sink and heat source, hence increasing the heat pump COP.
 The system is well suited for all new energy efficient buildings and in deep renovation processes.
 However, the system requires installation of radiant heat tubing, which could be challenging in some renovation projects.
+Moreover, the high time constant of the TABS requires the use of smart control (rule-based ramping control or model-predictive control) to adjust the flow of the hydronic system and match the indoor temperature setpoint in the case of setpoint modulation, such as nighttime temperature setback.

 In the Oslo demo project, the LowEx system will be demonstrated, followed up, and evaluated.
-Building energy flexibility is recognized as an important property of the future.
-Flexibility enables a building (or group of buildings) to shift its energy demand in time, either as response to an external signal from the grid, or to optimize its self-use of locally produced electricity.
-The way the LowEx system integrates its heating and cooling system into the building construction, enables efficient activation of the building thermal mass.
-This makes the building well prepared to be an active asset in the future energy market.
+Building energy flexibility is recognized as an important asset for the future energy grids.
+Flexibility enables a building (or group of buildings) to shift its energy demand in time (over a few hours), either as response to an external signal from the grid (e.g., dynamic energy price), or to optimize its self-use of locally produced electricity (e.g., integrated PV panels).
+The way the LowEx system integrates its heating and cooling system into the building construction enables efficient activation of the building thermal mass.
+Combined with a thermally efficient envelop, this makes the building well prepared to be an asset in the future markets of demand response and energy flexibility.